tjFogarty/tj.ie-archived/content/posts/image-parallax-and-blur-with-tornis.md

 draft: false
 ---

+**Update:** Probably best to leave out the blur for larger things, as it _destroys_ performance on Firefox.
+The transform still works well.

 I updated my site recently and wanted to put a bit more focus on images.
 To do that, I included a space for cover images in articles.
 They take up a chunk of the top of the page, and I'll probably re-think this approach at some stage.
 Maybe I'll overlay the title and description over the image...

 I wanted to include a bit of pizazz, and the image was the prime candidate.
 That's when I remembered {{< external-link href="https://tornis.robbowen.digital/" >}}Tornis{{< / external-link >}}, a library that lets you respond to changes in the viewport.
 I wanted it for the scroll position monitoring, and while I can add an event listener to `window` and do the same thing, I'm thinking of a few other use-cases for this library, so I figured why not give it a go.